N0SliW/cambermast-website/_posts/2020-05-31-a-short-history-of-agile.md

 ### **Here’s a glimpse of what you’ll learn:**

-* The history of agile and how the Agile Manifesto was formed
+* The history of agile and how the Agile Manifesto was formed.
 * Has the move towards cloud computing affected the agile methodology?
-* The four key values of the agile framework
+* The four key values of the agile framework.
-* The importance of customer collaboration over contract negotiations
+* The importance of customer collaboration over contract negotiations.
-* The value of being able to put together the right team in order to pivot your company in the right direction
+* The value of being able to put together the right team in order to pivot your company in the right direction.
-* Why you need to embrace and adapt change into your organization
+* Why you need to embrace and adapt change into your organization?

 ### **In this episode…**